 If the reverse is true, and you find that you have made Levy payments, but not used all of your allowances you will be given a credit that you can offset against other PAYE liabilities.

-At the end of the tax year, HRMC will operate a rebate system to make sure that you pay the right amount of Levy.
+At the end of the tax year, HMRC will operate a rebate system to make sure that you pay the right amount of Levy.

 How will I be able to access my Levy?